Cuomo refuses to resign, lashes out at 'reckless' politicians as Dems call for him to quit

 The sixth woman to come forward with allegations against Cuomo is the latest in a cavalcade of accusations facing the governor, as well as a nursing home scandal that some lawmakers have cited when calling for Cuomo's resignation.

-That scandal erupted in January when Attorney General Letitia James' office announced that the administration had undercounted deaths in nursing homes by up to 50% -- raising questions about a possible coverup.
+That scandal erupted in January when Attorney General Letitia James' office announced that the administration had undercounted deaths in nursing homes by up to 50% — raising questions about a possible cover-up.

 NYC Mayor Bill de Blasio on Friday urged Cuomo to "do something that's decent after these many, many indecent revelations and simply resign."

-Those calls came after array of state Democrats had called for him to resign and an possible impeachment investigation had been initiated.
+Those calls came after array of state Democrats had called for him to resign and a possible impeachment investigation has been initiated.
 Dozens of Democratic members of the state Assembly and Senate issued a joint statement on Thursday calling for Cuomo to resign due to the two scandals.

 The lawmakers, 59 in total, said that they must "decide what is best for the future of New York state," as the twin controversies have hurt Cuomo's standing and have left him "ineffective" as the state deals with health and economic crises.